gargpriyank/redhat-openshift-templates/README.md

-# This repository is created to cover some examples related to Red Hat OpenShift.
+# This repository covers some examples of Red Hat OpenShift Templates.